eclecticiq/rundoc/README.md

 #### Tags

-By default, rundoc executes all fenced code blocks that have highlithing tag set in markdown file.
+By default, rundoc executes all fenced code blocks that have highlighting tag set in markdown file.
 If you want to limit execution to subset of the code blocks, use tags.
 Tags can be specified with `-t` or `--tags` option followed by hash (#) separated list of tags:

 ```bash
 rundoc run -t bash#python3 input.md